 Yes, Melt and pour soap is listed as real soap by the FDA as it went through the soap making process of saponification.

-This type of soap is often made from vegetable oils much like other handmade soaps and its its cleansing properties are derived from
+This type of soap is often made from vegetable oils much like other handmade soaps and its its cleansing properties are derived from the type of oils used.

 As stated by the FDA “To be regulated as “soap,” the product must be composed mainly of the “alkali salts of fatty acids”